 - Cost of ownership

-Once the vendors have been identified, the team should go about a process of evaluating these criteria.
-Here is a definition of each criterion.
+Once a long list of vendors has been identified in the enterprise software selection process, the team should go about a process of evaluating these ERP selection criteria.
+Here is a definition of each criterion:

 - ERP implementation methodology